Text and images are copyright. All rights reserved.

 The one thing I shall always remember is the stench, which exuded from our wellies which were stowed next to our school dormitory beds.
 The combined stench of 30 odd pairs of wellies, even with the windows fully open every night regardless of the weather, was quite unforgettable.

 On my uncle's farm in Scotland, grass for silage was cut in fairly small quantities at a time and each cut was stored in its own heap.
-Each heap was prepared in the same way as with vegetable clamps, i.e. covered with straw and then with sand.
+Each heap was prepared in the same way as in vegetable clamps, i.e. covered with straw and then with sand to keep the generated heat in.
+Tarpaulin could also be used.
 The silage heaps were then used in rotation.

 The cows were fed in the cowshed.
 The silage was taken to them and put in their food troughs, probably with a pitchfork or shovel from a barrow - although I never saw this done.
 I do know that the cows seemed to love their silage, and whilst it might smell noxious to us, I imagine that it is rather like a good Brie or Camembert to cows!